silabzkrt/FireflAI/README.md

 ## Risk Thresholds

-- 0% - 39%: Low Risk (Hidden from dynamic grid rendering to reduce visual clutter)
+- 0% - 39%: Low Risk
 - 40% - 60%: Medium Risk
 - 61% - 85%: High Risk
 - 86% - 100%: Critical Risk (Rendered and highlighted directly on the map)

+## Note on the Map

+The map (turkey_map.html) is for testing purposes only.
+It was created to visualize fire risk detection during development.
+The committed version is not up to date.
+To generate the latest version, please run the "map.py" Python script.